hdgarrood/hdgarrood.github.io/_posts/2016-01-28-purescript-why-bower.markdown

 * It's still possible to reach a situation where you need a 1.0.0 `Map` but you only have a 2.0.0 `Map`.
 For maps, this situation is not too dire, as you might be able to convert between them.
 For other data types, you might be completely stuck.
+And even if you can convert between them, this is *at least* an O(n) cost every time you do.
 * The size of your code could increase hugely, especially for larger projects.

 *Note that these ideas came from Evan Czaplicki, the creator of Elm, and not me.
 See also the relevant [elm-package issue][].*

+#### Private dependencies

-An alternative approach would be to allow "private dependencies".
-For example, let's suppose now that the library `purescript-foo` still depends on `purescript-maps`, but only internally: no part of the dependency on `purescript-maps` "leaks" out into `purescript-foo`'s API.
+An alternative approach could be to allow "private dependencies".
+For example, let's suppose now that some other library, `purescript-bar`, depends on `purescript-maps`, but only internally: no part of the dependency on `purescript-maps` "leaks" out into `purescript-bar`'s API.
 Now, there should be no risk of such a runtime error occurring, right?

 Unfortunately, it defining what a "private" dependency actually is seems quite